 - Black: no change.

-- Two new columns are added to show the difference in Size and Retained size.
+- Columns showing the difference in Size and Retained size are added.

 In Windows 8.1 Update, the Operation column and color coding are removed, and the Scope menu is added.
 Scope shows you different views of the comparison and is particularly useful when combined with a three-snapshot method for memory analysis.

 Cumulative Security Update for Internet Explorer (KB2976627) introduces dominator folding.
 This simplifies the contents of a snapshot by removing objects from the top-level views when they're logically parts of another object (such as a <BR> inside a <DIV> or a Scope being preserved by a Function).
 This reduces clutter and makes it easier to see the important items.